 3) After the licentiate seminar the final manuscript is to be submitted for examination.
 Discuss with your thesis and degree supervisors the time for submission of the manuscript.
-It is your degree supervisor that acts as the presenter in the Academic Council and it is s/he who is responsible for that the preparation is made according to all rules and regulations.
-It is also the degree supervisor who is responsible for making all the material and information needed for the Academic Council's decision available to the Academic Council's members.
+It is your degree supervisor that acts as the presenter in the Research Council and it is s/he who is responsible for that the preparation is made according to all rules and regulations.
+It is also the degree supervisor who is responsible for making all the material and information needed for the Research Council's decision available to the Research Council's members.

 4) Hand in an application for permission to submit your manuscript for review: